lawrennd/old_talks/_ml/includes/probability-intro.md

   $$
 }

 \notes{Bayes rule is a very simple rule, it's hardly worth the name of a rule at all.
 It follows directly from the product rule of probability.
-Because
-$P(y, t) = P(y|t)P(t)$ and by symmetry $P(y,t)=P(t,y)=P(t|y)P(y)$ then by
-equating these two equations and dividing through by $P(y)$ we have
+Because $P(y, x) = P(y|x)P(x)$ and by symmetry $P(y,x)=P(x,y)=P(x|y)P(y)$ then by equating these two equations and dividing through by $P(y)$ we have
 $$
-P(t|y) =
+P(x|y) =
-\frac{P(y|t)P(t)}{P(y)}
+\frac{P(y|x)P(x)}{P(y)}
 $$
 which is known as Bayes' rule (or Bayes's rule, it depends how you choose to pronounce it).
 It's not difficult to derive, and its importance is more to do with the semantic operation that it enables.
 Each of these probability distributions represents the answer to a question we have about the world.
 Bayes rule (via the product rule) tells us how to *invert* the probability.}

 \newslide{Bayes’ Theorem Example}

 \slides{
 * There are two barrels in front of you.
 Barrel One contains 20 apples and 4 oranges.
 Barrel Two other contains 4 apples and 8 oranges.
 You choose a barrel randomly and select a fruit.
 It is an apple.
 What is the probability that the barrel was Barrel One?}

 \newslide{Bayes’ Theorem Example: Answer I}